 - Service Orientation: A good pediatrician has empathy for how their patient is feeling and for what they need.
 In some circumstances, you will temporarily have to surrender meeting your own needs in order to serve your patients.

 - Monitoring: Caring for the medical needs of children requires careful monitoring through their developmental years.
 You will need to know your patient well enough to notice anything unusual (in addition to watching your patient’s body respond to treatment).

-While employment of all doctors is expected to grow by more than 10% over the next few years, the outlook for pediatricians is notably bright.
+While employment of all doctors is expected to grow by more than 4% over the next few years, the job outlook for pediatricians is projected to decline slightly between 2019 and 2029.
 Only pediatricians can serve minors and appropriately liaise between parents and children under treatment.

 As advances in the medical field continue, the role of a pediatrician will become especially critical.
 More effective identification and treatment of major diseases and disorders will be possible in an individual’s early years.
 Therefore, pediatric specialists will be particularly vital to families in the near future.

 While some pediatricians work in hospital settings, many operate their own practice with one or more additional pediatricians.
 Partnering with other physicians can give each doctor flexibility for time off, etc. Despite this flexibility, all doctors (pediatricians included) must typically work long hours on occasion, particularly if one of their patients is undergoing a difficult procedure or treatment.

 Under normal circumstances, you may be working typical office hours alongside other physicians.
 However, most of your training and residency will demand long and unstable schedules.
 Medical emergencies do not have “business hours,” and you may be expected to respond to a medical emergency involving your patient.